edhyah/fbscrubber/README.md

 The Facebook Scrubber allows you do scrub up your Facebook profile of content you may have uploaded or been tagged in years ago but now want to remove.
-Using the Facebook Scrubber, you can save (in chronological order) all of the photos you uploaded or were tagged in, delete all of the photos you uploaded, remove all tags from of your tagged photos, and/or delete all of the posts you've made on Facebook.
+Using the Facebook Scrubber, you can save (in chronological order) all of the photos you uploaded or were tagged in, remove all tags from of your tagged photos, and/or delete all of the posts you've made on Facebook.
 This is probably useful if you, like me, were raised in the Internet age and have way too many photos and posts to delete manually.

 There are alternative ways to do this, but from my cursory look across the Internet, nothing seemed to work for me.
 For example: